 What advice do you have for individuals applying for the FAIT Fellowship?

 When writing your essay [personal statement], emphasize your interpersonal skills rather than your technical expertise.
 Soft skills are critical to your success in the program and the department.
-The 12 Dimensions, which you can find on the FAIT Fellowship website, is a very helpful document that outlines the soft skills the State Department is looking for.
+The Foreign Service Dimensions is a very helpful document that outlines the soft skills the State Department is looking for.

 What was the most difficult part of the application or selection process, and how did you overcome it?